jmshearer/CommunityPledge/README.md

 ![Community Pledge Logo](Resources/Community%20Pledge%20Logo%20Small.png)

-This repository contains the code for a kiosk-based website that encourages community service and commitment.
+This repository contains the code and resources for a kiosk-based website that encourages community service and commitment.
 Hosted at our local polling place, this project invites each voter to pledge one action from a list of three simple, impactful commitments they will undertake to make our community a better place.

 ## About the Project